What will be the impact on schools post-Summit?

 The 2019 Summit saw dramatic improvements to the schedule, and we will continue to refine the summit while keeping our core values at the heart of the experience.

 We hope that returning students will provide leadership on their school team planning groups, attend a different workshop, and be re-inspired.
 Genuine compassionate action and working for change is tiring work.
 The Summit gives us a chance to connect with like-minded people and enjoy the energy they bring.
 The challenge is for the returning participant to engage at a new level.

 How do schools promote the Summit to students?

 Schools are promoting the Summit in various ways.
 Some are advertising broadly via their Advisory Program, others through their clubs and activities, and others through lunchtime awareness booths/activities.
 Students who have attended are also involved in spreading the word for this opportunity.

 The Summit welcomes students in grade 6 and above.
 Students at the Summit will be tasked with building Compassionate Action plans relevant to all levels of their school community.
 Some schools hope to host a schoolwide Summit for the younger children that allows them a similar experience.

 Who are the workshop presenters.?

 Teachers at participating schools and partners with the Compassion Summit community are invited to submit a proposal to run a workshop.
-This is a key feature of the event as students will choose to attend a themed workshop for 2 days with the same presenter (Institute) or a a combination of three different workshops.
+This is a key feature of the event as students will choose to attend a themed workshop for 2 days with the same presenter (Institute) or a a combination of two different workshops.
 The goal of the workshops is to deepen understanding of compassion as action and examine the concept of compassionate leadership.
-A call for workshops will be sent to all participating schools in early November.
-Contact firstname.lastname@example.org if you think you may be interested in giving a workshop.
+Contact email@example.com if you think you may be interested in giving a workshop.
 All ideas are welcome!